code4lib/code-of-conduct/code_of_conduct.md

     in the top right and then selecting "Workspace Directory."
 You can filter the list to show only Admins by using the select list.

-    For the listserv, you have a free-for-all for public messages; however, the listserv does have a maintainer, [Eric Lease Morgan](http://www3.nd.edu/~emorgan/).
+    If you are on the listserv, you're in a free-for-all for public messages; however, the listserv does have a maintainer, [Eric Lease Morgan](http://www3.nd.edu/~emorgan/).
+In addition, there are [Community Support Volunteers](csvcharge) whom you may want to involve.

 3. Wider community response to Incident: